Opportunities in the lab

 - bioengineering: physiological sensing, modeling, and predictions, biomechanics, imaging, cardiovascular and pulmonary health.

-If you're interested in working with us, please email Christian with your materials, including
+If you're interested in working with us, please send your application to siplab/recruiting#inf/ethz/ch, including

 - your background (see the list above, mention your skills, how you've demonstrated them in your projects, and how they relate to our projects),

-- a short research statement (≤ 1 page on what you'd work on, your goals, ambitions, and rough plan),
+- a short research statement (≤ 1 page on what you'd work on, your goals, and ambitions),

 - your CV,